Your age dictates investment style

 For example, a couple with a newborn is going to have different requirements from a person nearing retirement.

-Whether you just landed your first job or you are gearing up to trade the tie for a set of golf clubs, there are investment strategies you need to consider.
+Whether you just found your first job or you are ready to trade the tie for a set of golf clubs, there are investment strategies you need to consider.
 With that in mind, here's a look at five life stages, and how experts say you should be investing during those periods.